Hrachya Poladian

 Hrachya Poladian (Armenian: Հրաչյա Արշակի Փոլադյան; born May 16, 1971) is the 3rd Ambassador Extraordinary and Plenipotentiary of Armenia to Iraq.
 Mr. Hrachya Poladian, a career member of the Armenian Foreign Service, was appointed Ambassador of Armenia to Iraq by the presidential decree on October 25, 2018.
-On November 29, 2019, Foreign Minister of Iraq Mohamad A. Alhakim received copy of the credentials of Ambassador Mr. Hrachya Poladian, the new Ambassador of Armenia to Baghdad and discussed the bilateral relations between the two countries and means of enhancing them to serve the interests of the two friendly peoples.

 Biography

 Poladian was born in 1971 in Yerevan, the capital of Armenia, in the family of the prominent Armenian diplomat, historian, orientalist and author Arshak Poladian.
 He holds a master's degree in Arabic studies from the Faculty of Oriental Studies, Yerevan State University.
 From 1992 to 1994, Poladian spent two years in the Faculty of Arts, Aleppo University as an exchange student working on his paper "Metaphors in Kheir ad-Dine al-Assadi encyclopedia".
 After the graduation from high school, Poladian worked as an Arabic typesetter at the printing house of the Armenian Academy of Sciences (1987–1988).
 Beside his native Armenian, he speaks Russian, English and Arabic.
 Poladian is married to Mrs Zara Balaian and they have two sons.